ecmwf/open-ecpds/docs/use-cases/data-portal.md

 Workflow steps:

-1. The client connects to the **User Data Mover** via FTP, SFTP, SCP, HTTPS or S3 and uploads a file.
+1. The client connects to the **User Data Mover** via FTP, SFTP, SCP, HTTPS, WebDAV or S3 and uploads a file.
 2. The User Data Mover extracts the target path, filename, and metadata (e.g., user ID) and sends a request to the Master Server.